 - Openers: Looking for a way to kickstart a lesson, or keep students engaged on a daily basis?
-Check out the regularly updated shows like NPR National News, Morning Edition, Daily 202 or Civic Matters which are conveniently only a few minutes long.
+Check out the regularly updated shows like NPR National News, Morning Edition, Daily 202, or Civic Matters, which are conveniently only a few minutes long.
 Other short podcast series explore different subjects, like Sonoma Spotlight on music and film, but those may be unique to your local radio station's offerings.

 - Student-led research: Regardless of grouping or levels, students can go beyond text-based research and dive into multiple modalities with NPR One's shows.
 For instance, if students are working through a unit or lesson on immigration, they'll find podcast topics on the Bracero Program, Irish immigration, Chinese immigration, and the 2017 travel ban.

 - Direct instruction: Some podcasts require higher vocabulary or deeper processing, and could benefit from teacher support.
-A podcast explaining the math behind satellite-launching rockets might be best suited for a whole class setting where the teacher can pause when needed to offer illustration, explanation, and pointed questioning.
+A podcast explaining the math behind satellite-launching rockets might be best suited for a whole-class setting where the teacher can pause when needed to offer illustration, explanation, and pointed questioning.

 NPR One can help students brush up on currents events, get more engaged civically, conduct research, or build knowledge in every subject.
-Government and history classes will get the most use from this app, with regular use helping build informed citizens, but there are also podcasts that relate to anything from science to psychology or fashion to forensics.
-Teachers might find NPR One useful for planning and prep, collecting anecdotes and interesting information to pepper throughout lessons.
+Government and history classes will get the most use from this app, with regular use helping build informed citizens, but there are also podcasts that relate to anything from science to psychology and fashion to forensics.
+Teachers might find NPR One useful for planning and prep, collecting anecdotes and interesting information to pepper their lessons.
 The content is much more lively than traditional educational content -- students won't find textbook-style regurgitation, nor test prep.
 It's just really good, well-told information that adds another layer to the learning.
 Students can hear how the stuff we talk about in class actually matters in the real world.
 It takes students from memorizing information to being able to engage with and discuss it, both in and outside of the classroom.